Dick Walker (astronomer)

 Richard Lee Walker Jr. (March 9, 1938 – March 30, 2005) was an American astronomer known for his observations of double stars and for discovering Epimetheus, an inner moon of Saturn.
-Interested in astronomy since his youth, he graduated from the University of Iowa in 1963 after studying physics and astronomy under James Van Allen and Satoshi Matsushima.
-He began work at the United States Naval Observatory (USNO) in Washington, D. C., in 1963.
+He graduated from the University of Iowa in 1963 after studying physics and astronomy under James Van Allen and Satoshi Matsushima.
+He began work at the United States Naval Observatory (USNO) in Washington, D.C., in 1963.
 Initially assigned to the USNO's Time Service, he switched to work observing double stars alongside Kaj Strand.

 Walker continued his focus on double stars after transfer to the USNO Flagstaff Station in 1966, ultimately making 8,000 measurements over the course of his career.
 Shortly after his arrival in Flagstaff, he discovered a small inner moon of Saturn.
 Initially identified with Audouin Dollfus's newly-discovered Janus, it was confirmed as a separate moon twelve years later and named Epimetheus.
 He retired from the Naval Observatory in 1999, but continued to work as an astronomical consultant.
 The main-belt asteroid 10717 Dickwalker was named in his honor.

 Early life

-Richard Lee Walker Jr. was born in Hampton, Iowa on March 9, 1938, to Mary and Richard Lee Walker.
+Richard Lee Walker Jr. was born in Hampton, Iowa, on March 9, 1938, to Mary and Richard Lee Walker.
 He was one of four siblings.
 He spent most of his childhood in Waterloo, Iowa, and there attended West High School.
 He was fascinated by astronomy from an early age, building a homemade telescope and reading many astronomy texts.
 In 1956, during his last year of high school, he set up a planetarium at the town's Grout Museum.
 He began college at the University of Northern Iowa in 1957, before transferring to the State University of Iowa in 1959.
 He studied astronomy under James Van Allen and Satoshi Matsushima.
 He joined the American Astronomical Society in 1960, on the urging of Matsushima, and graduated with a BA in astronomy and physics in 1963.